|

 Sub-standard work

 The work the volunteers do, whether they’ve received a few days of training or not, is bound to be sub-standard.
-Local efforts and money are spent on keeping the volunteers happy rather than on the ostensible goal of the project.
+Local efforts and money are spent on keeping the volunteers happy rather than on the stated goal of the project.
 They provide, for example, sightseeing trips or a performance by a local singing group or by schoolchildren.
 The calculation is that the amount coming in as donations is a net profit, even factoring in local wages paid to employees for serving the volunteers.

 This article mentions an extreme example.
-On this student voluntourism project, the volunteers ostensibly building a house did it so poorly that each night, after they stopped work, workers came and rebuilt what they had done.
+On this student voluntourism project, the volunteers supposedly building a house did it so poorly that each night, after they stopped work, workers came and rebuilt what they had done.
 The intention was to prevent the students from noticing that their work had been replaced.
 If they’d just stayed home, they could have paid those workers to build the house properly the first time.
 Given how much they each spent on their trip, they could have supported the building of several more houses.
 But of course, that would have defeated the real purpose: to give those volunteers an adventure they could feel good about.

 Certainly the counter-argument here is that people are less willing to just give the money.
 They want the experience of helping.
 They want to travel too.
 So volunteering will help at least a little, and it will validate their idealism.
-But fulfilling that desire has other implications as well.

 4. The neo-colonialist implications